Unlocking Clarity and Motivation: The Power of Yi and Jin in Traditional Chinese Medicine

 3. The Heart–Spleen Relationship Creates Clear Thought

-The Heart houses the Shen (Spirit), while the Spleen houses Yi (Intention).
-The Heart gives you consciousness.
-The Spleen gives you focus.
+TCM teaches that the Heart houses the Shen (Spirit), while the Spleen houses Yi (Intention).
+The Heart gives you consciousness, and the Spleen provides focus.

 Together, they allow you to: